accounting-analytics666/python_projects/README.md

+# Introduction

-## This code snippet allow you to download SEC filings for US public companies using their ticker symbol.
+This code snippet allows you to download SEC filings for US public companies using their ticker symbol.

-** It was tested on Python 3.12 with a completion time of less than 2 minutes.**
+It was tested on Python 3.12 with a completion time of less than 2 minutes.

 ## The following procedures may be followed to use the program: